Policy 495 - District Policies During a Strike

 b.
 No wages, salary, benefits, or compensation of any sort will be paid to any employee engaged in a strike against the school district, effectively immediately upon his or her participation in the strike.

 c.
-Any paycheck due a striking employee for work performed prior to the strike will be mailed, upon the processing of the payroll, to the employee’s home address according to applicable wage regulations.
-It is the responsibility of the employee to have the correct address on file in the district.
+Any paycheck due a striking employee for work performed prior to the strike will be Direct Deposited, upon the processing of the payroll, to the employee’s home address according to applicable wage regulations.

 d.
 The school district will not continue contributions to any individual or family group insurance coverage or any other fringe benefits for any period during which an employee is on strike.
 The district will provide notice to striking employees to how they may continue to maintain group insurance coverage at their own expense.